Styling List Items with nth-of-type in Tailwind CSS

 How I applied different background colors to a child of list items in a sequence.

-Using Tailwind CSS to Target Children Within a List of Items
+Using Tailwind CSS to Style Children Within a List of Items

 The :nth-of-type() CSS pseudo-class matches elements based on their position among siblings of the same type (tag name).